sodadata/docs/soda-cl/recon.md

 ## Limitations and constraints

 * Reconciliation checks on TEXT type columns are case sensitive.
-* Reconciliation diff checks do not support `samples columns` configuration.
+* Record reconciliation checks do not support `samples columns` configuration.
-* Because the data comparison exercise is dense, executing scans with reconciliation diff checks cause usage spikes in the data source, and cost spikes in case of cloud-managed data sources.
+* Because the data comparison exercise is dense, executing scans with recird reconciliation checks cause usage spikes in the data source, and cost spikes in case of cloud-managed data sources.
-* The Python environment in which reconciliation diff checks run consumes more time/CPU/memory as this type of check loads all data into memory to execute a comparison.
+* The Python environment in which record reconciliation checks run consumes more time/CPU/memory because this type of check loads all data into memory to execute a comparison.
-* Reconciliation diff checks do not support `samples columns` in check configuration, nor `exclude columns` in the data source configuration in a configuration YAML file; see Disable failed rows sampling for [specific columns]({% link soda-cl/failed-rows-checks.md %}##disable-failed-rows-sampling-for-specific-columns).
+* Record reconciliation checks do not support `samples columns` in check configuration, nor `exclude columns` in the data source configuration in a configuration YAML file; see Disable failed rows sampling for [specific columns]({% link soda-cl/failed-rows-checks.md %}##disable-failed-rows-sampling-for-specific-columns).

 ## Go further